LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 with the :ref:`complements <flag_complements>` compiler flag set ``allow`` (to allow both patching and adding functionality) or ``restrict`` (to allow only adding new functionality).
-A complementing category takes preference over a previously loaded complementing category for the same object thus allowing patching a previous patch if necessary.
+A complementing category takes preference over a previously loaded complementing category for the same object, thus allowing patching a previous patch if necessary.

 When replacing a predicate definition, it is possible to call the overridden definition in the object from the new definition in the category by using the :ref:`call_in_this_1` control construct.
-This construct is only meaningful when used within categories and requires a compile time bound goal argument, which is called in :term:`this` (i.e. in the context of the complemented object or the object importing a category).
+This construct is only meaningful when used within categories and requires a compile-time bound goal argument, which is called in :term:`this` (i.e. in the context of the complemented object or the object importing a category).
 As an example, consider the following object: